 As we saw with Budweiser, even companies at the top need to keep innovating.
 Coca-Cola is the undisputed champion of the soda fountain, but it still needs to find new and exciting ways to sell products - especially in emerging markets.

 In 2018, the beverage giant embarked on a co-creation campaign in the Southeast Asian market.
 The goal was to create “an agile design thinking innovation protocol to identify products that would create a clear impact in the market.”

 In other words, Coke needs to know what really matters to Southeast Asian consumers if it wants to stay ahead.

 So far, there’s not a lot of information about what the company has actually set up.
 Coca-Cola has always relied on agencies to build new campaigns, and this hasn’t changed.
 But it has “opened up briefs to everyone” as a way to crowdsource new ideas in Asia.

 More tangibly, the company has rented local cafés and brought in customers to try out new products.
 Special focus is placed on customers driving these interactions, letting Coke’s research and development team gather feedback and ideas in a natural setting.

 We’ll have to wait and see what these initiatives produce.
 But the heavy emphasis Coca-Cola places on co-creation tells us that they’re serious about the strategy.

 Ready to build your co-creation hub?

-In essence, co-creation is simply working with your customers to create products and services you know they’ll love.
+In essence, co-creation is simply working with your employees and customers to create products and services you know they’ll love.
 Instead of waiting until a new product is almost finished, you make customer feedback and ideas central to development from the very beginning.

 We’ve seen five different examples of this in action.
 These include one-off competitions with splashy marketing campaigns, active internet communities that give constant feedback, and open innovation platforms that involve customers in every stage of product development.